Florida man executed for killing a young mom who had called 911 to no avail

 The foundation said that besides Lee's 911 call, at least four other 911 calls were made by others that day, including from her husband and people who saw parts of the crime unfolding — but that communication failures and other issues prevented help from being sent.

-Nathan Lee, as well as the victim's father and one of Lee's son were among relatives who witnessed the execution.
+Nathan Lee, as well as the victim's father and one of Lee's two sons were among relatives who witnessed the execution.
 All wore shirts in pink, her favorite color.

 Afterward, the husband said he was relieved to close out this chapter and continue to focus on improvements to the nation’s 911 system.